stargate/stargate/persistence-cassandra-3.11/README.md

 This module represents the implementation of the [persistence-api](../persistence-api) for the Cassandra `3.11.x` version.

+**Warning:** Support for Cassandra 3.11 is considered deprecated and will be removed in the Stargate v3 release: [details](https://github.com/stargate/stargate/discussions/2242).

 ## Cassandra version update

 The current Cassandra version this module depends on is `3.11.13`.